GaloisInc/saw-script/doc/manual/manual.md

 Typically, the types of functions are inferred.
 As in the example `f` above.
-In this case, because `f` only creates a list with the given argument, and it's possible to create a list of any element type, `f` can be applied to an argument of any type.
-We say, therefore, that it's *polymorphic*.
-Concretely, we write the type of `f` as `{a} a -> [a]`, meaning it takes a value of any type and returns a list containing elements of that same type.
+In this case, because `f` only creates a list with the given argument, and because it's possible to create a list of any element type, `f` can be applied to an argument of any type.
+We say, therefore, that `f` is *polymorphic*.
+Concretely, we write the type of `f` as `{a}
+a -> [a]`, meaning it takes a value of any type (call it `a`) and returns a list containing elements of that same type.
 This means we can also apply it to `10`:

 ~~~~
 sawscript> f 10